 The Technique tutorials playlist has 15 video lessons covering aspects like slurs, learning the fretboard, getting a sweet tone, warm-up exercises, string crossing, basic posture, pi scales, fixed fingers exercise, economy of motion, buzzing, left-hand preparation and left-hand exercises.
 The quality of instruction is excellent and precise.

-6. Gohar Vardanyan’s Lessonettes to pick up performance ideas
+6. Gohar Vardanyan’s Lessonettes on YouTube: Pick up performance ideas

 She covers topics like right hand exercises, metronome speed practice, LH shifts, hinge bars, bar chords, trills, scale practice, tone production, vibrato and slurs.
 Her two-part video on the technique of tremolo is very instructive.
 In general, her videos are short and about 5 minutes long.
 Her style is direct and engaging, her playing is precise.
 She always comes across as a thoughtful player who believes in slowing down the learning tempo to master accuracy first.
 Speed will follow.

-Also of great interest and value to guitarists is her playlist Guitar Etudes with Gohar Vardanyan.
-In roughly 10 minutes of time, Vardanyan teaches you the essentials of playing various famous etudes written for the classical guitar.
+Also of great interest and value to guitarists is her YouTube playlist Guitar Etudes with Gohar Vardanyan.
+In about 10 minutes for each video, Vardanyan teaches you the essentials of playing various famous etudes written for the classical guitar.
 There are more than 35 videos in all here.
 Composers like Sor, Giuliani, Brouwer, Carcassi, Villa-Lobos, Aguado, Tarrega, Sagreras, Castelnuovo-Tedesco, Barrios and Pujol are all represented here with their well-known etudes.
 Her instruction quality is impeccable.
 There is a lot to learn here.

-8. Douglas Niedt on fast scales teaches a useful skill
+8. Douglas Niedt on YouTube: Learn useful technical skills

 Since a classical guitarist is often asked by friends to play fast passages for their amusement, it is always a useful skill to have in the bag.
 Ideally, the skill is to be used not for showing off but for purely musical demands made by a composer.
 In his playlist Douglas Niedt on fast scales, the guitarist breaks down the subject matter into 20 tiny videos under two minutes’ duration each and guides the student to the ultimate goal with step-by-step training.